-- § You are willing to forgo the interest payments that are paid on conventional interest bearing debt securities. - § You are willing to forgo dividends or other benefits of owning the stocks included in the Index. - § You are willing to accept a limited or no market for sales prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our actual and perceived creditworthiness, our internal funding rate and fees and charges on the notes. - \S You are willing to assume our credit risk, as issuer of the notes, for all payments under the notes, including the Redemption Amount.
+§ the stocks You are willing to forgo dividends or other benefits of owning included in the Index. § You se secondary market eek an investment for which there will be a liquid . will be affe You are willing to accept a limited or no market for sales prior, and understand that the market prices for the notes, if any, cted by various factors, including our actual and perceived niness, our internal funding rate and fees and charges on the - e unwilling or are unable to take market risk on the ur credit risk as issuer of the notes. § notes, for a Amount.
+You are willing to assume our credit risk, as issuer of the all payments under the notes, including the Redemption We urge yo ou to consult your investment, legal, tax, accounting, and other advisors before yo u invest in the notes.
+Autocallab le Market-Linked Step Up Notes TS-4